paulness/JIRATicketReferencesInBuild/README.md

 - Release branches in GITHUB must be of the form, "the word release, hyphen, numerical release number" (release\-([0-9\.]+))$ e.g. release-16.5

+Script is:
+_generate-releaselog-jiratickets.ps1

+Usage guide is in the comments at the top of the script.